Roger: Slang and other uses

 From c.
 1650 up to c.
 1870, Roger was slang for the word "penis".
 In Under Milk Wood, Dylan Thomas writes "jolly, rodgered" suggesting both the sexual double entendre and the pirate term "Jolly Roger".

 In 19th-century England, Roger was slang for another term, the cloud of toxic green gas that swept through the chlorine bleach factories periodically.

 From circa 1940 in US and UK wartime communication, "Roger" came to represent "R" when spelling out a word.
 "R" is the first letter in "received", used to acknowledge understanding a message.
-This spread to civilian usage as "ROGER" replaced "received" in spoken usage in air traffic radio parlance by 1950.
+This spread to civilian usage as "Roger" replaced "received" in spoken usage in air traffic radio parlance by 1950.

-Current British slang includes the word as a verb to mean sexual intercourse, i.e., "took her home and Rogered her."
+Current British slang includes the word as a verb to mean sexual intercourse, e.g., "took her home and rogered her."

+Hodge meaning Rustic, from Middle English Hoge a nickname of Roger.

 Spellings

 The following forenames are related to the English given name Roger: